ismith1024/ismith1024.github.io/_posts/2019-04-09-Starbucks_Capstone.md

 |`Transaction rate, income $80000 - $90000, discount_4: 0.003610782193657642`|
 |`Transaction rate, Income = $80000 - $90000, no offer: 0.004310092463914752`|

-*Fig 11: Average transaction values - Variation by Age*
+*Fig 12: Average transaction values - Variation by Age*

 #### Membership date

-A non-linear trend was apparent which depended on the data a member joined.
+A non-linear trend was apparent which depended on the date a member joined.
 The newest and oldest memberships (those joining in 2013 or 2018) showed the least responsiveness to offers in terms of average transaction value.
 The custoemrs who spent the most in response to an offer were those who joined in 2015-2016.

  Membership Date | bogo_1  | bogo_2  | bogo_3  | bogo_4 | discount_1  | discount_2  | discount_3  | discount_4
 ---|---|---|---|---|---|---|---|---